Rogreis/UbStudyHelp/README.md

 This is a tool to help readers to learn and teach about The Urantia Book.
-The original English translation and some other, as shown below.
+Available translations:

+English (original).
+Portuguese 2007.

-The tool is now in his Alfa-Test, given only for some users to do a general testing in the several functionality.
+The tool is now in his first Alpha-Test, given only for some users to do a general testing in the several functionality.

 For the version 1.0 we have: